a web project by Zoltán Szegedy-Maszák

 Being a digital existence means to exist in the form of data (linear sequence of numbers).
 Being digital means being immaterial.
 What we see on a computer display, hear from loudspeakers, read on a printout are representations, different avatars of the same "medium", the medium of binary digits.
 Using the computer as a digital laboratory has the advantage of an ideally sterile experiment chamber, but also has the disadvantage that no human being can enter to it - no human senses can interact directly with the data.

 The term "avatar" originally comes from Hindustani, meaning an incarnation in human form, an enbodyment (as of a concept or philosophy) usually in a person.
 Today the word is frequently used in the context of Virtual Reality meaning the virtual body of a human being in the virtual world.
 By mutual agreement - in this context - the term was invented by Neal Stephenson in his famous novel "Snow Crash", but it has been used in the same sense before the publication of the novel for a number of years as part of a virtual reality system – running on a small Commodore-64 computer, today used as a game-platform – called Habitat.
-As any user of a virtual world has to be shown to the other participants (observers) in a visual form, I want to point out by using the phrase that any data has to be represented the same way to the observer like other people in the 3D world.
-The difference is that users of a 3d virtual worlds can choose their "bodies": in the case of digital experiments we have to choose the observed objects "body".

 Virtual Reality Modeling Language.
 VRML, similarly to HTML (Hypertext Markup Language, the file format used by web-pages) is a text file format.
 While HTML is used to describe two dimensional, graphic information, VRML is a language to describe three dimensional virtual worlds.
 When I use the term "describe", it refers to these "languages" as interpreted by "browser applications": practically browsing the web means to use a program (Netscape, Microsoft Internet Explorer, Mosaic, etc. Programs "understanding" HTML) which downloads and interprets data available on the net, displays it on the user's screen, and responds to his/her actions.
 There are some kinds of special data types what these browsers cannot handle alone: VRML is one of them, but not the only one.
 Most of the browsers provide the possibility to use other programs to handle these files, called "plug-in modules".
 To explore VRML content a VRML browser needed which can act as a "stand alone application" (a program which runs independently from the HTML-browser) or a "plug-in module" (which runs inside the HTML-browser).